R v Basi: Reasons of the Court

 The Supreme Court of Canada heard the appeal on April 22, 2009.
 Intervenors were the Director of Public Prosecutions of Canada, Attorney General of Ontario, Canadian Association of Chiefs of Police and Criminal Lawyers’ Association (Ontario).

-The unanimous judgment was written by Fish J.
+The unanimous judgment was written by Morris Fish.

 The Court found that where a hearing is required to determine a claim of informer privilege, the hearing must be held ex parte, without the defendant or their counsel present, but only if it is required to keep the informer's identity confidential.
 The hearing should only be held ex parte as necessary.
 Trial judges should adopt all reasonable measures to permit defence counsel to make meaningful submissions regarding what occurs in their absence.
 Trial judges have broad discretion to craft appropriate procedures in this regard.

 The Court went on to suggest various methods trial judges may adopt to limit the unfairness to a defendant.